tylerharter/cs301-projects/fall18/p8/README.md

 In this assignment we are going to learn:

-* How to read json files and parse them using recursion.
+* How to read JSON files and parse them using recursion.
 * How to create and use namedtuples

-We are going to work with json data on cars for this assignment.
+We are going to work with JSON data on cars for this assignment.

 Download the files using the links below